 The Department of Africana Studies boasts of a robust program of academic research.
 Our faculty are involved in collaborative work and individual writing and research.
 As a discipline, Africana Studies embodies a wide methodological lens and welcomes varied and creative forms of research.
 Among the faculty in our department are social scientists, community based researchers, theologians, writers, anthropologists.
-Each faculty member carries out an independent research agenda and welcomes the possibility of reseach assistants.
+Each faculty member carries out an independent research agenda and welcomes the possibility of research assistants.
 Below you'll find a list of our core faculty and their current areas of research interest.
 Feel free to reach out to any one of them to discuss their work and possible collaborations.

 Faculty Research Interests

 Maria McKenna: Educational care, youth voice, qualitative & community based research, urban education

 Rev. Paulinus Odozor: Moral theology, African Theology, Christian ethics, world religions and world church

 Rev. Hugh Page: Hebrew scriptures, biblical studies, Christianity, Judaism in Antiquity